zhaoyul/aposd-vs-clean-code/README.md

 I don't necessarily agree with Knuth's approach, but you seem to have extracted the code while dropping all of the documentation that Knuth intended to accompany it.
 It's no surprise that the extracted code is hard to read.
-(Are you sure you want to go into this example?
-I don't see how it will enhance the rest of the discussion.
-The
-`PrimeGenerator` code should be able to stand on its own; whether it is better or worse than Knuth's code is irrelevant for our discussion.)

 **UB**:

-I refactored that wad of code in order to break it up into a few reasonbaly sized and reasonably named chunks so that my readers could see how large methods, that violate the Single Responsibility Principle, can be broken down into a few smaller well-named classes containing a few smaller well-named methods.
+My goal was not to describe how to generate prime numbers.
+I wanted my readers to see how large methods, that violate the Single Responsibility Principle, can be broken down into a few smaller well-named classes containing a few smaller well-named methods.

 I think it's somewhat better than where it started.